algorandfoundation/docs/docs/network-participation/participate-in-consensus/overview.md

 title: Overview

 This section covers the procedure for registering an account to participate in the Algorand Consensus Protocol.
-It begins with a description of important concepts and best practices helpful prior to getting started.
+It begins with a description of important concepts and best practices prior to getting started.

 !!! tldr
 	- Accounts participate in the Algorand consensus protocol by generating a valid participation key and then registering that key online with a special online registration transaction.